 Commonly contracted to CSF (for Cyber-Security Framework), it is now the de facto standard.
-Its function is to create a five-step process to Identify, Protect, Detect, Respond, and Recover from security breaches.
+Its function is to create a five-step process to Identify, Protect, Detect, Respond, and Recover from data breaches and other cybersecurity risks.

 Companies recognize a good thing when they see it, particularly if they are considered primary targets for hackers.
 Microsoft jumped on the bandwagon, right along with Intel; financial institutions like JP Morgan Chase and the Bank of England came on board; they were joined by infrastructure organizations such as the Ontario Energy Board and Nippon T&T Corporation.
 Adoption stands at more than 30% in the US alone.

 What Are The 5 Pillars Of The NIST Cybersecurity Framework?

 You should be aware, however, that you cannot comply with a framework.
 The core of the NIST CSF is a massive spreadsheet composed of 20 pages.
 Its purpose is to help your company comply with your cybersecurity requirements.
 The CSF was created to help you help yourself.

 The NIST framework provides an outline of five areas to build and improve on your information security program.

 It’s essential to know what you have before you can start protecting it.

 - Understand your legal, regulatory, compliance and moral obligations.